9 major chords

 Comments

-Notice that Fmaj9 has a shape the copies C major in open position but on a higher fret.
+Notice that Amaj9 is played with an omitted 3rd.
+Notice also that Fmaj9 has a shape that copies C major in open position but on a higher fret.
 An alternative version for Emaj9 is 021102.

 An inverted open version of Cmaj9 (Cmaj9/E) is possible as 020010.